St. Anne's Park

 Workshops with St Brendan’s Boys School and artist, Jean Cleary

-In September and October 2021, Jean Cleary will be working with students from St Brendan’s Boys School, near St Anne’s Park, to explore and create 3D objects with reference to the St Anne’s Park commission.
+In September and October 2021, Jean Cleary worked with students from St Brendan’s Boys School, near St Anne’s Park, to explore and create 3D objects with reference to the St Anne’s Park commission.

 St. Anne’s Park is located between the suburbs of Raheny and Clontarf, approximately four miles north-east of Dublin city centre.
 At 265 acres, St. Anne’s Park is the second-largest municipal park in Dublin.
 Situated next to the coast, it overlooks North Bull Island and attracts locals from surrounding areas as well as day-trippers.
 It is one of the last remaining examples of an Irish demesne landscape in Dublin city and encompasses a wide swathe of land and an array of amenities and facilities.
 It is famed for its rose gardens, and occasionally hosts concerts and other outdoor events.